howard9192/Promptgpt/Readme.md

 </div>

 ### 💡 Problem it Solves

-Creating accurate and relevant prompts for AI models can be challenging and time-consuming.
+According to a study published in [Arxiv](https://arxiv.org/pdf/2201.11903.pdf), prompt engineering significantly influences the performance of large language models.
+Leveraging certain prompt engineering techniques can improve model performance anywhere from 44-99% compared to standard prompting.
+Unfortunately creating accurate and relevant prompts for AI models can be challenging and time-consuming.
 PromptGPT mitigates these issues, generating the prompts on behalf of users and freeing them from the task of formulating suitable prompts.

 <div align="center">